djaysan/StockMix-better-APP-icons/README.md

 - App icons that fits better with StockMix for the Trimui Brick - Thanks @costlyclick for making Stockmix! (https://github.com/costlyclick/stockmix/)

 Changes:
-- Added icons for all emulators based on
+- Added icons for all emulators based on Skylance amazing work "CrossMix Refreshed v1.1.0' MADE FOR THE SMART PRO (https://drive.google.com/drive/folders/1xPfowrcMH-6-YPgDnIFWt4OyPHBSVLXY)
-- Added Noire BG from Tenlevels
+- Added Noire BG from Tenlevels based on Skylance amazing work "CrossMix Refreshed v1.1.0' MADE FOR THE SMART PRO
 - This pack include new icon for the LED control app made by @ro8inmorgan (https://github.com/ro8inmorgan/LedControl)
-- It also includes new icons for the extra emulators from Reddit (https://drive.google.com/file/d/10_MxbgHJ6Pb9TQUoUftVsPk_wt35ZNn6/view)
+- It also includes new icons for the extra emulators from Reddit user @RWGlix - posted here: https://www.reddit.com/r/trimui/comments/1hqnrz2/stockmix_6_new_emulator_catagories/ (https://drive.google.com/file/d/10_MxbgHJ6Pb9TQUoUftVsPk_wt35ZNn6/view)

 Instructions:
 Simply drag & drop to replace the pngs